laksmisetiawati/nodejs-crud-with-mysql/README.md

 ## Notes ###
-* If you want to use this outsouce, please do `npm install` before test everything
 * If you are on Windows and see below WARN:
 	```
 	npm WARN optional SKIPPING OPTIONAL DEPENDENCY: fsevents@1.2.4 (node_modules\fsevents):